harmful-social-media/social-media-algorithms/README.md

 # Social media algorithm ill-effects

-Research has proven that social media algorithms are having a hamrful impact on people.
+Research has proven that social media algorithms are having a harmful impact on people.
 Here, we'll be tracking cases where public research has identified ill-effects of social media algorithms.

 ## Facebook